karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 - It simplifies the declaration and usage of ``HttpClient`` instances.

 ### Cons
-- The ``IHttpClientFactory`` keeps everything nice and simple as long as you only want to modify the basic ``HttpClient`` parameters, it might be a bit harder if you need to tweak some of the less common parameters.
+- The ``IHttpClientFactory`` keeps everything nice and simple as long as you only need to modify the common ``HttpClient`` parameters, it might be a bit harder if you need to tweak some of the less common parameters.
 The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute discussed on scenario 4.1, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.

 ```csharp